ZijieJin/scComm/README.md

 - (optional) custom Ligand-receptor database.
 User can also provide other L-R databases, which is a two-column csv file indicating ligands and receptors without header.

 - (optional) downstream regulation database.
 User can also provide other downstream regulation databaases.
-The file format should be the same as  `dorothea.rds`
+The file format should be the same as  `regulation.rds`